-This course introduces the skills and knowledge needed to complete a research project for the Bachelor of Health Science (Honours).
+This course introduces the skills and knowledge needed to complete a research project for the Bachelor of Health Science (Honours), Bachelor of Nursing (Honours), Bachelor of Midwifery (Honours) and Bachelor of Medical Science (Honours).
 Students will develop their research project methods and protocols under academic supervision.

 On successful completion of the course students will be able to:

 1. Discuss and demonstrate understanding of professional ethics - not only related to their individual project but also on a broader, more general level.